containerd/overlaybd/docs/ctimg.md

 conform to the layered-image model.)

 The second is the index.
-Data is located through a two-level L1/L2 mapping table that grows with the virtual disk — at the default 64 KB cluster size, roughly 12.5 MB for a 100 GB image.
-Keeping the whole table resident for every VM is too expensive at density, so qemu caches only about 1 MB of it by default, leaving operators stuck between two losses: enlarge the cache and waste host memory, or keep it small and waste I/O on table entries that miss the cache.
+Data is located through a two-level L1/L2 mapping table that grows with the data stored — roughly 12.5 MB per 100 GB of data at the default 64 KB cluster size — and every file in a backing chain carries its own table and its own cache, so the footprint multiplies with chain depth.
+QEMU sizes each file's cache to cover its whole table, up to 32 MB by default, leaving operators stuck between two losses: keep the caches and spend host memory, or shrink them and waste I/O on table entries that miss the cache.

 The third is write overhead.
 Writes are copy-on-write at cluster
 granularity: a write allocates a new cluster, copies the original